namshi/expressjs-utils/README.md

 # expressjs-utils
 This module contains a set of utilities that make our life easier while writing express apps.
+The minimum supported node version for this lib is v8.6.0.

 ## Installation